algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 The search page is divided into two sections: a search bar + filters section and a product display section.

-The first section allows the user to either search for a specific product by name or filter the producs to with specific criterias using an input field and multiple dropdown menus to select prefered characteristics.
+The first section allows the user to either search for a specific product by name or filter the producs to with specific criteria using an input field and multiple dropdown menus to select prefered characteristics.

 >The characteristics are defined in the functional specifications document.